micvbang/ordbogen-terminal/readme.md

 README
 =========

+WARNING: This is old and somewhat broken.
+And the code is a mess.

 This is a python script to look up words on ordbogen.com directly in your terminal.
 Requires a subscription!

 Requires `clint`, `requests`, and `lxml`.